hyperhq/docs.hyper.sh-hyper/FAQ/acceptable_use_policy.md

 - Reformat or frame any portion of the web pages that are part of the Services administration display;
 - Use the Service in connection with illegal peer-to-peer file sharing;
 - Display any content on the Service that contains any hate-related or violent content or contains any other material, products or services that violate or encourage conduct that would violate any criminal laws, any other applicable laws, or any third party rights;
-- Modify the Hyper.sh logo or any other Hyper.sh Marks; or
+- Modify the Hyper logo or any other Hyper Marks; or
-- Use the Service, or any interfaces provided with the Service, to access any Hyper.sh product or service in a manner that violates the Terms or other terms and conditions for use of such Hyper.sh product or service.
+- Use the Service, or any interfaces provided with the Service, to access any Hyper product or service in a manner that violates the Terms or other terms and conditions for use of such Hyper product or service.

 > NOTE: This document is an adaptation of the Heroku Acceptable Use Policy.
 The original work has been modified.
-Heroku, Inc. is not connected with and does not sponsor or endorse Hyper.sh sponsor or endorse Hyper.sh or its use of the work.
+Heroku, Inc. is not connected with and does not sponsor or endorse Hyper sponsor or endorse Hyper or its use of the work.